Rockies vs. Rays Player Props Betting Odds

 Arozarena Stats

-- Arozarena takes a two-game streak with at least one hit into this one.
-In his last five games he is hitting .381 with a double, a home run, five walks and four RBI.
+- Arozarena has picked up at least one hit in three straight games.
+In his last five games he is hitting .350 with two home runs, five walks and five RBI.

 Arozarena Recent Games